astropuffin/oakmtg.club/content/english/notanks/_index.md

   on Thu Feb 11 6:30pm at the Oakland Police Commission"
 type: notanks_index
 ---

+_Update from Friday February 12_

 Thank you for joining us in the fight against OPD's militarization!
-Well over 300 of you signed the petition as individuals, and two dozen organizations signed as well.
+Well over 300 of you signed the petition as individuals, and over two dozen organizations signed as well.
 About 40 of you lifted your voices in public comment at the Police Commission #oakmtg on Thursday February 11.

 **Thanks to you, the Police Commission has instructed its Ad Hoc committee on Militarized Equipment to explore giving guidance to retire the Bearcat.**

+You can read the exact motions and see which commissioners voted which way on the [draft minutes](https://cao-94612.s3.amazonaws.com/documents/Police-Commission-2.11.21-Minutes-DRAFT.pdf) under Item XI.
+The minutes are non-exhaustive and are available from the [Police Commission's meetings page](https://www.oaklandca.gov/boards-commissions/police-commission/meetings)).

-This could not have happened without your help!!
+**This could not have happened without your help!!**

 From the bottoms of our hearts, thank you, thank you, thank you.

 ---
+_Update from Friday February 11_

 Hello neighbor!

-Did you know Oakland has a small tank, called a Bearcat?
+Did you know Oakland has a small tank, called a BearCat?

 Did you know Oakland Police used it as a shooting platform to murder a sleeping man?